Finding the Least Common Multiple (LCM) of 8, 4, and 2: A Deep Dive into Number Theory

 -

-Modular Arithmetic: LCM plays a crucial role in solving problems involving modular arithmetic, which has significant applications in cryptography and computer science.
+Modular Arithmetic: LCM is key here in solving problems involving modular arithmetic, which has significant applications in cryptography and computer science.

 -